Zangetsu11/Student_AI/README.md

     python Data_viz.py
     ```

    This will display various plots analyzing the student performance.
+In the visualizations folder, check for some sample graphs

 ### AI-Based Analysis and Suggestions